phase2/particle/README.md

 npm run pa11y
 ```

-See `./pa11y.js` for configuration [options](https://github.com/pa11y/pa11y/tree/5.x#configuration).
+See `./tools/pa11y.js` for configuration [options](https://github.com/pa11y/pa11y/tree/5.x#configuration).
 Note the ignore options are for example only, add your needed updates to the options object.
+Add additional pages to the test via the `testPaths` array.

 ```js
 const options = {